Air Bags Recalled for the Second Time in Australia

 As a Quality Professional, this case study highlights what can go wrong if you get "quality" wrong.

 From the outside looking in it appears Takata allegedly broke some core quality principles:

-- They lied.
-They deliberately hid information from the authorities.
+- They deliberately hid information from the authorities.

 - Poor design - in one case Ford allegedly overrode objections and advice from their own employees that the airbags were faulty

 - Inadequate quality records - lack of traceability of vehicles

 - Lack of communication all the way though the supply chain

 One other point: Takata was ISO 9001 certified.

 So, what can you do for your business to ensure you are prepared for a product recall?
 You should sit down and answer these questions: